 One way to do that is to factor in the cost of carbon emissions to society.
 If the US and Canada had a price for carbon, how would it have affected the pipeline project and other decisions like it?
-As a member of the President’s Council of Economic Advisers in 2013 and 2014, it’s something I’ve thought about.
+Since I was a member of the President’s Council of Economic Advisers in 2013 and 2014, it’s something I’ve thought about.

 The starting point of environmental economics is that pollution creates negative externalities – that is, polluting imposes harm on others in a way not reflected in its price.